-Members adopted nine censure resolutions, supported with searing testimony from the floor and unanimous “ayes,” putting these officials on notice that the 330,291 members of the IAFF stand with their local affiliates.
+Members adopted a number of censure resolutions, supported with searing testimony from the floor and unanimous “ayes,” putting these officials on notice that the 330,291 members of the IAFF stand with their local affiliates.

 Each of the censures was to be disseminated throughout local governments and allied labor organizations to make sure these anti-labor actions do not go unseen.

 The adopted censure resolutions included:

 Resolution 34 – Censure of Kansas City, Kansas, First Deputy Fire Chief Jack Andrade.
 Local 64 has been engaged in a fight with Andrade for the past four years over the deputy fire chief’s record of creating a hostile work environment, retaliation, and harassment of local affiliate leaders.

 “Andrade has shown complete disregard for the labor process, and his actions have increased response times, put our members at risk, and even led to numerous complaints of discrimination,” said J.J.
 Simma, president of Kansas City Local 64.

 Resolution 35 – Censure of U.S. Rep. Andrew Harris, R-MD.
 Elected to the U.S Congress in 2010, Harris refused to cosponsor the bipartisan Fire Fighter Cancer Registry Act, and voted against the Zadroga 9/11 Victims Compensation Fund and the Federal Fire Fighters Fairness Act.